 To arrange photography or a damage waiver for an experience, the safest way is to pre-book this and pay via our website.
 If you wish to add this while on site with us, ensure the participant requests this, or speak to a front-of-house team member outside who can arrange and radio indoors.

-Please note that due to the one way system, some people may walk through the building during briefings.
+Please note that due to the one way system, some staff may walk through the building during briefings.

 We ask those that do to KEEP QUIET and not disrupt the ongoing briefing.